 Ankit: I haven’t studied much throughout the year, and fear, I don’t know anything.
 What should be my strategy now?

 Prikshit: Ankit, if you’ve landed yourself in this situation, please know that only you can bail yourself now.
-I would definitely suggest you to engage in smart, selective study.
-Understand the format of the examination, identify topics that are more scoring, than others, and prioritise them.
-It would also help to go through the date-sheet in detail, and identify subjects which have shorter prep leave than others, and take them up now.
-Attempting a few mocks, should also help you gain some confidence, through systematic practice.
-Under no circumstance, should you try and attempt completing the whole syllabus.
+I suggest that you should engage in smart, selective study.
+Understand the format of the examination, identify topics that are more scoring than others and prioritise them.
+It would also help to go through the date-sheet in detail and identify the subjects for which you have shorter prep times.
+You should spend more time on them before the examinations begin.
+Attempting a few mocks should also help you gain some confidence through systematic practice.
+Under no circumstance should you try and attempt completing the whole syllabus.
 What takes a year to complete, may be difficult to be completed in 15 days.

 Formulating A Plan

 Pratul: What is more important, revising the syllabus, or solving mock exams?

 Prikshit: That’s quite a subjective question, Pratul, one that depends on what stage of the preparation you’re at: